 Our employees are free to do their job without fear of harassment.
 Conduct that singles out an employee or group of employees in a negative way because of their: gender, race, color, national origin, ancestry, citizenship, religion, age, physical or mental disability, medical condition, genetic information, pregnancy, sexual orientation, gender identity or gender expression, veteran status, or marital status or any other basis protected by law is prohibited.
 Harassment can take many forms, and any type of harassment is a violation of Company policies.

 While some of the policies contained in this Code must be strictly adhered to and no exceptions can be allowed, in other cases exceptions may be appropriate.
 Any employee or officer who believes that an exception to any of these policies is appropriate in his or her case should first contact his or her immediate supervisor.
-If the supervisor agrees that an exception is appropriate, the approval of the Chief Executive Officer or Chief Financial Officer must be obtained.
-The Chief Executive Officer and/or Chief Financial Officer will communicate any exceptions they approve to the Chief People Officer, who shall be responsible for maintaining a complete record of all requests for exceptions to any of these policies and the disposition of such requests.
+If the supervisor agrees that an exception is appropriate, the approval of the Chief Legal Officer must be obtained.
+The Chief Legal Officer will communicate any exceptions they approve to the Company’s Chief Executive Officer and Chief Financial Officer.
+The Chief Legal Officer shall be responsible for maintaining a complete record of all requests for exceptions to any of these policies and the disposition of such requests.

 Any executive officer or director who seeks an exception to any of these policies should contact the Chief Executive Officer or Chief Financial Officer, who will in turn notify the Chief Legal Officer of the exception request.
 Any waiver of this Code for executive officers or directors, or any change to this Code that applies to executive officers or directors, may be made only by the Audit Committee of the Company and will be disclosed as required by law or regulation.